Slide deck for teachers - Mapping Electoral Districts

 SlideTitleText

-1 Mapping Electoral Districts
+1Mapping Electoral Districts

-3Minds On
+3Minds on

 There are seven people at the party:

-• two adults
+• Two adults

-• two teenagers
+• Three teenagers

 How would you divide the cake so that everyone gets their fair share?

-[Teacher’s note: You can prompt students with additional questions, e.g. “Should everyone get the same-sized piece?
-Should the cake be divided based on age, size or other factors?”]
+Teacher’s note: You can prompt students with additional questions.
+Examples: “Should everyone get the same-sized piece?" and "Should the cake be divided based on age, size or other factors?”

-4Inquiry QuestionWhat makes an electoral district fair?
+4Inquiry questionWhat makes an electoral district fair?

 5Activity